Pricing Comparison

 Retainer

-Your team tests the update in staging first, identifies conflicts, and deploys a clean migration — zero downtime.
+The team runs the update in staging, catches the conflicts, and deploys a clean migration with zero downtime.

 Hourly